 University Police Services is committed to serving the public and building relationships that promote trust and foster collaboration.

-Proudly serving the University of Nevada, Reno, Truckee Meadows Community College and Desert Research Institute
+Proudly serving the University of Nevada, Reno, Truckee Meadows Community College, Desert Research Institute and Western Nevada College

 - Emergency Alerts

 Registered students, faculty and staff members will receive emergency information by text or email through Emergency Alerts.
 Emergency information will also be posted to our Facebook and Twitter sites.
 We strive to maintain our campuses as safe places to live, study and work by embracing the "Community Oriented Policing" philosophy, which includes open and honest communication between Police Services and the population we serve.
 At University Police Services, we hold ourselves accountable at all times to each other, our superiors and our community.

 Victim Advocacy is now available through Police Services.
 If you have been the victim of a crime and need assistance, please Contact Sonnie Kanneh - email@example.com